 Truth be told, there are some fairly logical reasons why some pieces might not be worn again, as in the case that they were loaned by a brand.
 This happens on the red carpet all the time, especially when a celebrity has inked a contract to wear a brand’s clothes exclusively.
-However, it makes no sense when outfit repeats are treated with disdain by the media, who actually – and we won’t name names – get away with writing headlines like, “Check out this celebrity who shamelessly wore the same outfit twice!”
-As if shame should play any role in this scenario whatsoever.
+However, it makes no sense when outfit repeats are treated with disdain by media outlets – and we won’t name names – that actually get away with condescending headlines.

 This mindset only serves to underscore the harmful notion that fashion is disposable, which is a major contributing factor to the environmental crisis the industry at large is now grappling with.
 We think it’s time that we, as a society, stop gawking at celebrity outfit repeats on the red carpet like they are some sort of awkward spectacle, and urge celebrities to go ahead and #RepeatTheDress – just as these six celebrities have.